$57 Find Cheap Flights from Massachusetts to South Carolina

 • What is the cheapest time of day to fly to South Carolina?

-The cheapest time of day to fly to South Carolina is generally in the afternoon, when round-trip flights cost $249 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+The cheapest time of day to fly to South Carolina is generally in the afternoon, when round-trip flights cost $246 on average.
+Morning departures are around 2% more expensive than evening flights, on average.
 The most expensive time of day to fly to South Carolina is generally at night, which is peak travel time and where the average cost of a ticket is $273.

 • What is the cheapest flight to South Carolina?